 1st Suncorp sports star of the year award QLD

-1st Champion Kiteboard Pro World tour - crowned at the final event Noumea:
+1st Champion Kiteboard Pro World tour - final event Noumea:

-Happy to have surpassed all expectations and more than satisfied herself, Beck definitely retired while at the top.
+Happy to have surpassed all expectations in reaching the pinnacle of pro kiteboarding. and more than satisfied in herself, Beck definitely retired while at the top.

 All those who kite today have much to thank Beck for.
 The standards she set, the legacy she leaves, and the multitude contributions she made to our great sport.
-Our own hope is that one day her beautiful amazing journeys make it to publication and get the recognition for pure pioneering that they deserve.
-Also to see more of her in new ventures such as xplor4.com below.
+My own hope is that one day her beautiful amazing journeys around the world and around our own great nation will make it into publication, to share and receive the widespread publicity and attention they deserve.
+Truly those pioneering adventures are breathtaking.
 Stay tuned.